Heterogeneous Programming Using oneAPI

 Getting the maximum achievable performance out of today’s hardware is a fine balance between optimal use of underlying hardware features and using code that is portable, easily maintainable, and power-efficient.
 These factors don’t necessarily work in tandem.
 They require prioritizing based on user needs.
 It’s non-trivial for users to maintain separate code bases for different architectures.
 A standard, simplified programming model that can run seamlessly on scalar, vector, matrix, and spatial architectures will give developers greater productivity through increased code reuse and reduced training investment.

 oneAPI is an industry initiative designed to deliver these benefits.
-It’s based on standards and open specifications and includes the Data Parallel C++ (DPC++) language as well as a set of domain libraries.
+It’s based on standards and open specifications and includes the Data Parallel C++ (DPC++) language—an extension of ISO standard C++ based on the Khronos Group SYCL specification—as well as a set of domain libraries.
 The goal of oneAPI is for hardware vendors across the industry to develop their own compatible implementations targeting their CPUs and accelerators.
 That way, developers only need to code in a single language and set of library APIs across multiple architectures and multiple vendor devices.

-The Intel beta oneAPI developer tools implementation, targeting Intel® CPUs and accelerators, consists of the Intel® oneAPI Base Toolkit along with multiple domain specific toolkits—Intel® HPC, IoT, DL Framework Developer, and Rendering toolkits—which cater to different users.
+The Intel oneAPI developer tools implementation, targeting Intel® CPUs and accelerators, consists of the Intel® oneAPI Base Toolkit along with multiple domain-specific toolkits that cater to different users: HPC, AI, IoT, and Rendering/Ray Tracing.

 oneAPI Software Model